 So, I wouldn’t disappoint you today.
 And please, continue cooking, no matter how busy you are.
 Less often, but I was able to cook, still.
 I encourage, and present you my simple and quick rice dish here, so that you will be able to cook this for you and your family, still, my delicious pineapple fried rice..

 This was my first time cooking the pineapple rice from scratch, and it was a big success.
 It really was.
-My girl loved it to the extend that she wipped out every single rice grain on her plate even after her second serving.
-So did I!
+My family loved it to the extend that we wiped out every single rice grain on the plate.

 As you know, fry rice is one of the great ways to use up the leftover rice.
 However, it’s not a must to use overnight(s) rice to cook this.
 I used freshly cooked rice.
 Reason being, I like to eat fresh rice.
 The texture of the fried rice may possibly be softer and mushier, but it could be avoided as long as the amount of water and the heat of the cooking are well controled.
 For use of freshly cooked rice the same day: Cook the rice.
 Switch off the power, when cooked.
 Leave it out to cool for hours before use.
 For use of frozen overnight(s) rice, defrost it at least 1 hour beforehand.

 2 cups of rice, cooked and kept cool

 250 grams small shrimps, peeled (fresh or frozen will do)